Tunisia - Data Protection Overview

 For over a decade, Tunisian regulators have been trying hard to guarantee a high standard of protection of data for citizens.
 For this reason, several texts have been enacted such as the Law and Decree No. 2007-3004 of 27 November 2007 Laying Down the Conditions and Procedures for the Declaration and Authorisation of the Processing Of Personal Data (available only in Arabic and French here) ('the Decree').

-Article 24 of the new Tunisian Constitution of 2014 ('the Constitution') states that the state protects the right to privacy and the inviolability of the home, and the confidentiality of correspondence, communications, and personal information.
+Article 30 of the Constitution of Tunisia (available only in Arabic here) ('the Constitution') states that it 'protects the right to privacy, making the State responsible for: '... protect[ing] the privacy and inviolability of the home and confidentiality of correspondence, communications, and personal data…'

 The Ministry of Justice was expected to propose a review of the framework for the protection of personal data, in particular for the Law by 2019.
 The review project of the Law has been under parliamentary scrutiny since 2017.
-A new law project is still under the study of Tunisian Parliament ('Parliament') with collaboration of the National Authority of Data Protection ('INPDP').
+A new law project is still under study by the Tunisian Parliament ('Parliament') in collaboration with the National Authority of Data Protection ('INPDP').

 Tunisia has also ratified the Protocol amending the Convention for the Protection of Individuals with regard to Automatic Processing of Personal Data ('Convention 108+').
 Thus, Tunisia became the 13th country to accede to Convention 108+, ahead of several European countries.

-Following ratification of Convention 108+, Tunisia will be able to modernise its legislation without necessarily resorting to the drafting of new laws.
+Following the ratification of Convention 108+, Tunisia will be able to modernize its legislation without necessarily resorting to the drafting of new laws.
 Conventions 108 and 108+ are the only two texts open to all states at the international level that deal with privacy and personal data protection.

 The INPDP will soon launch a new website and include a link to the newsletter and other national and international data protection resources.
 Additionally, the INPDP will soon launch a mobile application, which will enable data subjects to file complaints with the INPDP.